tsprlng/useful-pgp-agent/README.md

 ### Backends

-Typically, `openpgp-card` will be used with the `openpgp-card-pcsc` backend, which uses the standard pcsclite library to communicate with cards.
+Typically, `openpgp-card` will be used with the `card-backend-pcsc` backend, which uses the standard pcsc-lite library to communicate with cards.

 However, alternative backends can be used and may be useful.
-The experimental, alternative `openpgp-card-scdc` backend uses scdaemon from the GnuPG project as a low-level transport layer to interact with OpenPGP cards.
+The experimental, alternative `card-backend-scdc` backend uses scdaemon from the GnuPG project as a low-level transport layer to interact with OpenPGP cards.